phstc/phstc.github.com/_posts/2013-04-02-monit-restarts-unicorn-usr2-you-are-doing-it-wrong.md

       start program = "/bin/true"
       stop program = "set ruby;set gems path; kill -USR2 `cat pidfile`"

-I'm not saying that it is wrong, if it works for you, it is ok.
-But even if it works for you, don't use a long command in the Monit actions, it is hard to maintain, create a bash script instead and set it in the action.
+I'm not saying that it is wrong.
+If it works for you, it's ok.
+But even if it works, don't use a long command in the Monit actions because it is hard to maintain so instead, create a bash script and set it in the action.

 People use this suggested configuration above to keep Unicorn always running and restarts it gracefully.

 Unicorn accepts [signals](http://unicorn.bogomips.org/SIGNALS.html) in kill action.
-The signal `USR2`, reexecutes the running binary, when the new process is up and running, it kills the original one, keeping the server always running.
-The advantage to use `USR2` instead of `HUP`, is because you are probably (should be) using `preload_app true` directive, specially in a Rails environment.
-The kill `USR2` works when your code was updated, the new process will get the fresh code, if you use `HUP` instead and `preload_app true` the code will not be updated.
+The signal `USR2`, reexecutes the running binary.
+When the new process is up and running, it kills the original one, keeping the server always running.
+The advantage to use `USR2` in place of `HUP` is because you are probably (should be) using `preload_app true` directive, specially in a Rails environment.
+The kill `USR2` works when your code was updated and the new process will get the fresh code.
+If you use `HUP` instead and `preload_app true` the code will not be updated.

 ## What is my point?

-For me this `start` and `stop` actions (mentioned in example above) are a dirty workaround, I don't like them.
-Sometimes my Monit doesn't work well and I can't blame it, because I'm using a workaround.
+For me this `start` and `stop` actions (mentioned in the example above) are a dirty workaround.
+I don't like them.
+Sometimes my Monit doesn't work well and I can't blame it because I'm using a workaround.
 When Monit doesn't behave as expected, I usually do a manually combination of `pgrep` and `pkill`.

 My suggestion is to use Monit as is.